I

 Training, heredity, and socialization influence the animal’s temperament.
 Early exposure to sights, experiences, sounds, and different people is the best way to develop a well-rounded dog.

 Puppies can be playful and curious, willing to interact with people.
 Your best bet is middle-of-the-road puppies.
-When talking with breeders, shops, or rescue staff, ask about a dog’s aggressiveness and how he behaves with other animals.
+When talking with breeders, shops, or rescue staff, ask about a dog’s aggressiveness and how it behaves with other animals.

-How To Take Care of Irish Terrier
+How To Take Care of an Irish Terrier

-The Best Dog Food for Irish Terriers
+The Best Dog Food

 beautiful Irish terrier dog portrait outdoors